Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Unfolding procedures

 Our unfolding procedures are based on the direct algebraic relation of the Poisson kernel \eqref{eq:PoissonKernel} to the CUE \cite{Savin2001}, in which the eigenvalues are distributed uniformly on the unit circle. \begin{enumerate} \item For any pair of unitary matrices $U$, $V$ related by $U=(a\openone+V)/(\openone+aV)$, the eigenvalues $\mu_l=\exp(i \psi_l)$ of $V$ determine the eigenvalues

-of $U$. \item If the eigenvalues $\mu_l$ are obtained from matrices $V$ of the CUE, then $\lambda_n$ are eigenvalues distributed as in the Poisson-kernel, with the scaling mean density of states \eqref{eq:scalingdos}. \item This transformation can be inverted to translate eigenvalues $\lambda_l$ distributed with the scaling mean density of states \eqref{eq:scalingdos} into uniformly distributed eigenvalues
+of $U$.
+This is given as Eq.~\eqref{eq:lambdamapping} in the main text. \item If the eigenvalues $\mu_l$ are obtained from matrices $V$ of the CUE, then $\lambda_l$ are eigenvalues distributed as in the Poisson kernel, with the scaling mean density of states \eqref{eq:scalingdos}. \item This transformation can be inverted to translate eigenvalues $\lambda_l$ distributed with the scaling mean density of states \eqref{eq:scalingdos} into uniformly distributed eigenvalues